erickveil/erickveil.github.com/_posts/2024-01-05-How-To-Design-a-MVC-Project.md

 One reason that I can think of right now might be: Maybe we're working on a more dynamic UI.
 The static nature of the XML does not lend itself very well to dynamically generating UI elements on the fly.
 It's not impossible, but I would rather do that job in Compose.

+Another, more common reason: The state of your Controller is not preserved between configuration changes, such as screen rotation.
+In these cases, the Activity or Fragment is destroyed and rebuilt.
+In an app like this one, the random result would be lost.
+You can manually preserve state yourself, or make use of the ViewModel, but at that point, you're right back in MVI or MVVM territory.
+If this project grows in functionality, it's going to be easier to use one of those.

 Here's the whole project on GitHub: [MVC Table Roller](https://github.com/erickveil/MVC_Table_Roller)